How did Paul understand the Spirit in relation to the believer?

 In the same way that a believer is identified with the death of Christ, so also is he identified with his resurrection.
 Paul writes, “In order that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life” (6:4b).
 According to Paul, the purpose of being buried with Christ is that those who have died with Christ will live (“walk”) “in newness of life” (en kainotêti zôês) (6:5).
 Walking in newness of life is the necessary correlative to dying to sin; it denotes a new life of obedience to God that results from dying to sin.
 Christ’s own resurrection is metaphorical of this “newness of life.”
 Thus Christ’s literal death and resurrection are manifested metaphorically in the dying to sin and the reception of new spiritual life of those in spiritual union with him.
 No doubt Paul would attribute this new reality to the indwelling Spirit.
 The phrase “through the glory of the Father” (dia tês doxês tou patros) denotes the means by which Christ was raised from the dead.
 In this case, “glory of the Father” is synonymous with God’s power.
 (This is the only occurrence of the idea that Christ was raised by the “glory of the father”; normally, Paul says that God raised Jesus from the dead; see Rom 8:11; 10:9; 1 Cor 6:14; 2 Cor 4:14; Gal 1:1; Eph 1:20; Col 2:12; 1 Thess 1:10.)

 Paul says that the grace of (his) apostleship is for the purpose of (eis) the obedience of faith of the gentiles (Rom 1:5).
 The phrase “obedience of faith” has three possible meanings that are the most consistent with Paul’s theology.
 It may be interpreted as a genitive of apposition or definition (or epexegetical genitive), so that Paul's meaning is "the obedience that consists of faith."
-If so, then Paul sees faith as an expression of obedience.(77) It is true that sometimes Paul writes as if faith or belief is a type of obedience (see Rom 10:16 "But not all have obeyed the gospel"; 11:30-31 "to be disobedient to God" [by rejecting Christ]; 15:18 "for the purpose of the obedience of the gentiles, in word and deed").
+If so, then Paul sees faith as an expression of obedience.(77) It is true that sometimes Paul writes as if faith or belief is a type of obedience (see Rom 10:16 "But not all have obeyed the good news"; 11:30-31 "to be disobedient to God" [by rejecting Christ]; 15:18 "for the purpose of the obedience of the gentiles, in word and deed").
 Nevertheless, it seems that, in general, Paul opposes faith and obedience (expressed as "works").
 Thus it improbable that Paul intends that this be taken as a genitive of apposition or definition.
 Another alternative is to understand the phrase "obedience of faith" as a subjective genitive, so that it means faith's obedience, the implication being that obedience belongs to faith as its natural and expected possession or correlation.
 It is also possible that the phrase represents a genitive of origin and therefore means "the obedience originating in faith."
 On this interpretation, obedience is inseparably tied to faith as its basis: faith inevitably produces obedience.
 It is difficult to choose between both remaining possible interpretations; on either reading, however, faith and works are inseparable from each other.
 Paul assumes that his gentile converts who have faith will also be characterized by obedience to God.(78)

 After discussing how they are saved from God’s wrath by grace and not from works, Paul says that believers are God’s “workmanship” created for the purpose of doing good works that God has prepared in advance for them to do.(79) It is clear that in Paul’s view is that a believer is not simply saved from divine wrath but also spiritually transformed.
 The term poiêma (“workmanship”) is used in the LXX to denote what God created (Ps 64:9 [63:10]; 92:4 [91:5]; 143:5 [142:5]; Eccl 3:11; 8:9, 17; 11:5; see Rom 1:20).
 Used of believers, it refers to them as spiritual creations of God, the implication being that they did not create themselves.(80) The idea of a believer as God’s workmanship is elaborated in the participial phrase that follows: “created in Christ Jesus.”
 The verb “to create” (ktizein) is sometimes used in the LXX to describe God’s creative activity (see Gen 14:19, 22; Deut 4:32; 32:6; Pss 33:9 [32:9]; 89:12 [88:13]; 148:5; LXX Hos 13:4).
 The use of the passive voice (“created”) again implies that those who were created did not create themselves but that God created them.
 The adverbial phrase “in Christ Jesus” may represent the instrumental use of the preposition “in” (en), so that God’s spiritual creation of believers is because of Christ Jesus, or more exactly, because of the soteriological benefits of his death and resurrection.
 It is also possible that the adverbial phrase “in Christ Jesus” is to be interpreted as metaphorically locative, thereby indicating the “place” where God’s transformation occurred.
 This is consistent with Paul’s previous description of believers as being seated in the heavenlies “in Christ Jesus.”
 The purpose or goal of being “created in Christ Jesus” is “for good works” (epi ergois agathois) (The use of the preposition epi + genitive can denote purpose or goal.)(81) These good works God created in advance for those “created in Christ Jesus” to do.
 (Probably the form of the relative pronoun is hois by attraction to ergois agathois and should be understood as "which good works.")
 Paul sees salvation as issuing in obedience without exception.
 No doubt, in Paul’s mind, it is the Spirit who makes the believer into “God’s workmanship.”